Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/logic/if-else.md

 ### Do Action
 The `Action` to perform if the logic test is true

-If the `Run Action Immediately` checkbox is ticked, this will run the action outside of its normal queue as if it were a subroutine of the current action, Streamerbot will return to this point in the action after it has completed
+If the `Run Action Immediately` checkbox is ticked, this will run the action outside its normal queue as if it were a subroutine of the current action, Streamerbot will return to this point in the action after it has completed

 If the box is unchecked then Streamerbot will queue it as normal as a completely separate action and then move on immediately to the next sub-action